Beethoven3579/My-Rock-Paper-Scissors-App/README.md

 ![](RockPaperScissorsScreenShot.png)

-## This was a less difficult project for me at this stage.
-However, I still learned plaenty form this project.
+### This was a less difficult project for me at this stage.
+However, I still learned plenty form this project.
 The major takeaways were: 1) knowing the proper point in the code to call a function.
 2) Creating a random variable.
 3) Changing what is sent to the DOM depending on the random variable.